oracle-livelabs/developer/orcl-blockchain-platform/1-labs-obp-env-setup/obp-console.md

   If you receive an error message in the **Output** console window (located at the bottom of your Visual Studio window), open the Docker Desktop app and copy/paste the given command into your terminal to start the Docker daemon.
 Restart Visual Studio and repeat steps 1-3 as necessary.

-## Task 9: Add Participant Organizations to Network
+## Task 9: Add Participant Organizations to Network - Task4 Continuation

+Blockchain instances should have been created by now (Task4).
 Configure the Blockchain Instances (Step3) to join the partner organizations to your network, you need to export their settings and import them into the founder.

 1. Access the 'Service Console' from the 'dealer1' instance.
 You will see a wizard and steps 'To join a network':